 - Global consolidation is intensifying, tilting an already uneven playing field further in the favour of the multinational companies that operate in Canada.
-These include Penguin Random House (PRH), whose German parent company, Bertelsmann, is purchasing a major competitor, Simon & Schuster (S&S).
-Pending regulatory approval, a combined PRH/S&S would control more than 40% of the Canadian market, further exacerbating publishing consolidation in Canada. - Paper shortages, competition for press time, and ongoing supply chain disruptions have put unprecedented pressure on independent publishers' financial and human resources.
+When their sales are combined, these companies control close to 95% of the English-language trade market.4 - Paper shortages, competition for press time, and ongoing supply chain disruptions have put unprecedented pressure on independent publishers' financial and human resources.
 Many report that printing costs have increased upwards of 40% over the last three years, alongside significant increases to packaging and shipping.
 These

-&lt;sup>1 Statistics Canada, The Daily - Book Publishing Industry, 2020.
+1 Statistics Canada, The Daily - Book Publishing Industry, 2020.

-&lt;sup>2 Nordicity, The Canadian English-Language Book Publishing Industry Profile, 2018, p.
+2 Nordicity, The Canadian English-Language Book Publishing Industry Profile, 2018, p.
 4.

-&lt;sup>3 Nordicity, p.
+3 Nordicity, p.
 10.

-&lt;sup>4 BookNet Canada, 2021 Canadian Book Market, 2022, p.
-14.
+4 BookNet Canada, 2021 Canada Book Market, 2022, p.
+16.